-- Save money & plan for retirement – It’s difficult for many in permanent positions to see the light at the end of this tunnel, but for travel nurses who get paid a premium, have free housing and health insurance and qualify for sign-on, completion and referral bonuses, the light gets brighter every day.
+- Save money & plan for retirement – It’s difficult for many in permanent positions to see the light at the end of this tunnel, but for travel nurses who get paid a premium, have free housing and qualify for sign-on, completion and referral bonuses, the light gets brighter every day.
 American Traveler provides a generous, company-matched 401(k) plan – so you can save for the future.

 Get more with travel nursing benefits and bonuses

 Get fit - How many calories do you think you burn climbing to the top of Mount Washington or skiing down the slopes of Vail Colorado?
 Because travel nurses work three and four days a week, there's plenty of time for exercise and outdoor activities to get the heart pumping.